oxechicao/laravel_meeting/README.md

       `Laravel development server started: http://127.0.0.1:8000`
    2. With docker-composer:
       `docker-compose up -d`
         6. If the error shows:
         `could not be opened: failed to open stream: Permission denied`
-Give the permission 777 to the storage ./storage/logs/
+        Give the permission 777 to the storage ./storage/logs/ and storage/framework/views/
+        It is not the best answer, but it works :)
+        7. If database shows some error of connection:
+        Change the DB_HOST on .env file to the IP of postgresql on docker: 172.28.1.2

 ### Run tests

 Before it, make sure to run the migration to testing_pgsql database:

 > php artisan migrate --database="testing_pgsql"

 ```shell script
 clear; phpunit